datacamp/authoring/docs/courses/exercises/multiple-choice-exercises/questions.md

 > The target variable you'll be predicting is `wage_per_hour`.
 Some of the predictor variables are binary indicators, where a value of 1 represents `True`, and 0 represents `False`.
 >
 > Of the 9 predictor variables in the DataFrame, how many are binary indicators?
 The min and max values as shown by `.describe()` will be informative here.
 How many binary indicator predictors are there?

+From [Variance and covariance by looking](https://campus.datacamp.com/courses/statistical-thinking-in-python-part-1/quantitative-exploratory-data-analysis?ex=13) in "Statistical Thinking in Python (Part 1)".
+The question forces the students to inspect and interpret a plot drawn onscreen.

+> Consider four scatter plots of x-y data, appearing to the right.
+Which has, respectively,
+> - the highest variance in the variable x,
+> - the highest covariance,
+> - negative covariance?

 From [The Final Countdown](https://campus.datacamp.com/courses/object-oriented-programming-in-r-s3-and-r6/advanced-r6-usage?ex=9) in "Object-Oriented Programming in R: S3 & R6".
 This is notable for its use of a "choose all that apply" format.